 The Crit’Air label is a mandatory environmental sticker in some French cities that allows driving in low-emission zones (ZFE-m).
 It classifies vehicles according to their level of pollutant emissions and helps to reduce air pollution in urban areas.

-The Crit’Air sticker is also mandatory for vehicles coming from abroad and must be placed on the windshield of the vehicle. 👉 Access here to the official tutorial on how to do it
+The Crit’Air sticker is also mandatory for vehicles coming from abroad and must be placed on the vehicle’s windshield. 👉 Access the official step-by-step tutorial here

 How do I get the Crit’Air label